Scottsdale Nursing Home and Elder Abuse Attorney

 Strong Advocacy When Nursing Homes and Staff Fail to Protect Senior Residents

 Seniors and families place their trust in nursing homes to provide personal care for their residents so they can lead healthy lives and enjoy their golden years.
 Most nursing homes are regulated by federal law because they receive funds through Medicare.
 Nursing facilities also must comply with Arizona nursing home laws.
 When homes are understaffed, poorly maintained, security is lax, and improperly supervised; seniors can suffer serious injuries and even death.

-At the law firm of Amar Esq.
+At Amar Esq.
 PLLC, our firm is dedicated to helping seniors who suffer any type of abuse or injuries from neglect.
 Our Scottsdale nursing home attorney understands how difficult it can be for seniors to communicate the wrongs that have happened to them.
 That is why we work with trained psychologists and counselors, in addition to family and friends, to help seniors get the justice they deserve when wrongs occur.

 Types of Nursing Home & Elderly Abuse